 Patients diagnosed with idiopathic pulmonary fibrosis who are current smokers are encouraged to quit.
 It is also recommended that patients with IPF receive vaccination against influenza and pneumococcal infection.

-Unfortunately, since this is a fatal disease without effective therapy, there are many charlatans trying to take advantage of these stricken individuals and their families.
+Unfortunately, since this is a fatal disease without effective therapy, many charlatans are trying to take advantage of these stricken individuals and their families.
 There is no evidence that special diets or supplements or bowel preparations will help this disease in any way.

-For information quality of life and living with pulmonary fibrosis please visit Pulmonaryfibrosis.org.
+For information on the quality of life and living with pulmonary fibrosis please visit Pulmonaryfibrosis.org.